kh-w/mnist_fashion_m01/README.md

 # Convolution Neural Network
 This section describes the baseline Convolution Neural Network for this project, and the next section will be the fine tuning base on this model.

+The input of the CNN model would be a _tensor_ with shape [1:10000, 1:28, 1:28, 1] which is a collection of 10000 28 x 28 images with only 1 color (grayscale).
+The first layer of the model is a Conv2D.
+The process is to slide a _filter_ (a stack of _kernel_(s)) through the image and output a _channel_.

+_tensor_: In Keras, tensor is the standard input/output format of a layer in a nerual network